roelof69/pvebuilds/content/en/nw/info/modifiers.md

 toc: true
 ---

-1. Mutation - Elemental type for the week
+1. **Mutation** - Elemental type for the week
 2. Promotion - Applies buffs to mobs
 3. Curse - Applies debuffs to players

+- The Curse changes each week to match the Mutation (Element).

 ---
 ---